forkworld/3dMatrix/README.md

 //--------------------------------------------------------------

-The author take much effort to make the API clean and expressive while feeling natural to C++ programmers, however, more changes may be taken in the future versiion.
+The author takes much effort to make the API clean and expressive while feeling natural to C++ programmers, however, more changes may be taken in the future version.

 //--------------------------------------------------------------